-These fall wreath ideas will add a sense of occasion to any room and is, of course, perfect for a seaonal celebration.
+These fall wreath ideas will add a sense of occasion to any room and are perfect for a seasonal celebration or just for making the everyday look extraordinary.

 Bay leaves, gomphrena and strawflowers are especially good choices for an arrangement, as they’re all very long-lasting and dry well.
 The colors of strawflowers feel almost unreal (in the best way) and bring a sense of whimsy to your fall decor ideas.